govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-medication-ocp.html">Contraceptive Medication (Oral Contraceptive Pills (OCPs))</a></td>
          <td>
             This profile sets minimum expectations for the Medication resource, which provides guidance on querying for a patient’s documented contraception, administered via a medication, specifically oral contraceptive pills (OCPs).
-The MH TOC Contraceptive Medication (Oral Contraceptive Pills (OCPs)) profile leverages the US Core Medication Profile.
+The MH TOC Contraceptive Medication (Oral Contraceptive Pills (OCPs)) Profile leverages the US Core Medication Profile.
          </td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-medication-pop.html">Contraceptive Medication (Progestin-Only Pills (POPs))</a></td>
          <td>
             This profile sets minimum expectations for the Medication resource, which provides guidance on querying for a patient’s documented contraception, administered via a medication, specifically progestin-only pills (POPs).
-The MH TOC Contraceptive Medication profile leverages the US Core Medication (Progestin-Only Pills (POPs) Profile.
+The MH TOC Contraceptive Medication Profile leverages the US Core Medication (Progestin-Only Pills (POPs) Profile.
          </td>
       </tr>
    </tbody>